astronautyates/machine_learning_with_apache_airflow_and_snowpark/quickstartmarkdown.md

 Step 2:

 Navigate to the .env file and update the AIRFLOW_CONN_SNOWFLAKE_DEFAULT with your own credentials.
 These will be used to connect to Snowflake.
-The Snowflake account field of the connection should use the new ORG_NAME-ACCOUNT_NAME format as per Snowflake Account Identifier policies.
+The Snowflake `account` field of the connection should use the new ORG_NAME-ACCOUNT_NAME format as per Snowflake Account Identifier policies.
 The ORG and ACCOUNT names can be found in the confirmation email or in the Snowflake login link (ie. https://xxxxxxx-yyy11111.snowflakecomputing.com/console/login) Do not specify a region when using this format for accounts.
-If you need help finding your ORG_NAME-ACCOUNT_NAME, use [this guide](https://docs.snowflake.com/en/user-guide/admin-account-identifier) to find them.
+If you need help finding your ORG_NAME-ACCOUNT_NAME, use [this guide](https://docs.snowflake.com/en/user-guide/admin-account-identifier).

 NOTE: Database and Schema names should remain as DEMO, and the warehouse name should remain COMPUTE_WH.
 This is because the Customer_Analytics DAG will create tables with these names and reference them throughout the DAG, so if you use different names you'll need to alter the DAG code to reflect them.